 Taking time to clear our minds of mental clutter is vital to our overall wellbeing.
 Let’s chat about three techniques you can use today to declutter your mind.

 A brain dump is when you intentionally take time to clear your mind of your thoughts on paper.
 There is not a right or wrong way to brain dump.
 The important aspect is to download all of those thoughts so you can process, reflect, and decide next steps.
 Remember, a brain dump is NOT an outline.

 How do I do a brain dump?

-Basically, you need some time (insert mom laugh), paper, and a writing utensil.
+Basically, you need some time (insert mom laugh), journal and a writing utensil.
 I prefer to use colors for different topics or emotions.
 Once you have the time and the materials, sit down and record all of those thoughts swirling around in your mind.
 Don’t worry about organizing them, spelling correctly, and analyzing them.
 Just get the thoughts OUT.

 Try to remember all those rogue thoughts that popped up while you were in your meeting, folding laundry, or when your kid was talking about his day (or Minecraft AGAIN).
 Write out how you really feel and what you really think.

 Once you have spent time purging your thoughts, start with next steps.
 What is the priority?
 What next steps do you need to take?
 Anything you need to do?
 Anyone you need to call?
 Sometimes we may not notice how we really feel about an issue until we give ourselves time to reflect.